List of unproduced film projects based on Marvel Comics: Big Hero 6 sequel

 On February 18, 2015, the directors of Big Hero 6, Don Hall and Chris Williams, said a sequel was possible.
-Hall added, "Having said that, of course, we love these characters, and the thought of working with them again some day definitely has its appeal."
+Hall added, "Having said that, of course, we love these characters, and the thought of working with them again someday definitely has its appeal."
 In March 2015, Genesis Rodriguez told MTV that a sequel was being considered, saying, "…There's nothing definitive.
-There's talks of something happening.
+There are talks of something happening.
 We just don't know what yet."
 In April 2015, Stan Lee mentioned a projected sequel as one of several that he understood were in Marvel's plans for upcoming films.
 A film sequel was scrapped in favor of Big Hero 6: The Series, created and executive produced by Kim Possibles Mark McCorkle and Bob Schooley, and co-executive produced by Nick Filippi.
 The majority of the cast from the film returned to voice the characters, except for Damon Wayans Jr. and T.J.
 Miller.

 In March 2021, head animator Zach Parrish expressed a desire for a sequel, "There have definitely been stories told beyond...
 I think there's still a lot of potential.
 There's still plenty of time.
-The beauty of animation is that can pick up the story at the very end of Big Hero, or we could jump in time.
-We could go wherever we want, since it's animation."
+The beauty of animation is that it can pick up the story at the very end of Big Hero, or we could jump in time.
+We could go wherever we want, since it's an animation."

 Baymax!, produced by Walt Disney Animation Studios, was released on Disney+ on June 29, 2022.